suzuki-shunsuke/skaffold-generator/README.md

 # skaffold-generator

-CLI tool to generate skaffold.yaml dynamically to launch only required services
+CLI tool to generate skaffold.yaml to build and deploy only required services

 ## Motivation